cloudlinux/cloudlinux-doc/docs/elevate/README.md

 - All files in `/var/log/leapp`
 - `/var/lib/leapp/leapp.db`
 - journalctl
+- If using the CloudLinux 7 with cPanel scenario, `/var/log/elevate-cpanel.log`
 - If you want, you can also send anything else would you like to provide (e.g. storage info)

 **For your convenience you can pack all logs with this command:**